Explaining Generalization Power of a DNN Using Interactive Concepts: Explaining Generalization Using Concepts

-To analyze the above dynamics of learning interactive concepts of different orders, we trained a five-layer MLP on the dataset $X$, $n=10$.
-Figure~\ref{fig:learning_dynamic} shows that when a DNN was trained to fit a low-order interactive concept (\emph{i.e.}, the target concept $S^*$ was of a low order), the DNN usually learned such an interactive concept directly.
-In comparison, when a DNN was trained to fit a high-order interactive concept, the DNN usually first learned interactive concepts of low orders.
-Then, the DNN shifted its attention to interactive concepts of higher orders, and later gradually removed mistakenly learned low-order interactive concepts.
+To this end, we used { $\mathbb{E}_{\boldsymbol{x} \in X} [\sum\nolimits_{S: \vert S \vert =m}\vert I^{(m)}_{t}(S \vert \boldsymbol{x}) \vert]$} to denote the average strength of $m$-order interactions after the $t$-th epoch.
+We tracked the change of the average interaction strength over different epochs.
+Figure~\ref{fig:learning_dynamic} shows that when a DNN was trained to fit a low-order concept, it usually learned such a concept directly.
+In comparison, when a DNN was trained to fit a high-order concept, the learning dynamics is detouring.
+Specifically, the DNN usually first learned low-order concepts.
+Then, the DNN shifted its attention to concepts of higher orders, and later gradually removed mistakenly learned low-order concepts.

-In this way, we found that high-order interactive concepts were usually more difficult to be learned than low-order interactive concepts.
-A high-order interactive concepts was likely to be mistakenly encoded as a mixture of low-order interactive concepts.
-Thus, the learned high-order interactive concepts were less likely to be generalized to testing samples than low-order interactive concepts.
+In this way, the above detouring dynamics of high-order concepts showed that high-order concepts were more difficult to be learned.
+A high-order concept was likely to be mistakenly encoded as a mixture of low-order concepts.
+Therefore, high-order concepts were less likely to be generalized to testing data than low-order concepts.